jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 While it is possible to use the thumb as a fulcrum to lever the fingers onto the fretboard with considerable pressure, our hands are full of joints that need to be held rigidly in place in order to do so.
-Joints are made to move,
+But joints are made to move,
 not to hold rigid,
 especially not against forces applied in the joint's weakest direction.
 This technique may seem powerful at first,